 Adapt Your Resume to the Job You’re Applying For

-A resume can be as long as it needs to be for getting the hiring manager's attention.
-Yet, it shouldn't have so much information that the hiring manager can make a decision on the spot and decide to not give you the interview.
+A resume can be as long as it needs to be for getting the hiring manager’s attention and explain why you’re the best person for the job.
+Yet, it shouldn’t have so much information that the hiring manager can make a decision on the spot and decide to not give you the interview.
 There should be enough information to entice the hiring manager to want to know more.
 This includes clear and concise delineations of career objectives, field of specialty and skill, work history, education and training, and scope of accomplishments.

 When dealing with the length of a resume, consider it a marketing tool.
 The resume should be filled with selling points, not exceptionally detailed recountings.
 There shouldn’t be a single word that doesn’t add value to your credentials.
 You want to keep it as brief as possible.
 Hiring managers could end up looking at hundreds of submissions for a single position.
 They are going to initially give each resume a cursory glance.
 If your resume isn’t burdened with irrelevant content, you catch the hiring manager’s eye and convince them to give a second, closer read.

 Match Your Resume Length to Your Experience Level